bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 12. [Bootstrap Forms]
 		--> class="form-control": can use this for email input, passwords, lists, checkbox, switches, select menus, range input.
 13. You can use the grid system with bootstrap forms to better group everything.
+14. [bootstrap navbar] provides support for a responsive navigation header, branding, navigation and more.
+	-->navbar brand: